• The Ellison Institute Logo

-Mitchell E. Gross, M.D., PhD
+Mitchell E. Gross, MD, PhD

-Faculty and Senior Director, Clinical Translational Program
+Faculty and Senior Director, Clinical Translational Program, Ellison Institute of Technology

-Associate Professor of Clinical Medicine
+Associate Professor of Clinical Medicine, USC

 310 272 7640

-Dr. Mitchell Gross is the Senior Director, Clinical Translation Program at the Ellison Institute and an Associate Professor of Clinical Medicine at the Keck School of Medicine of USC.
+Dr. Mitchell Gross is the Senior Director, Clinical Translation Program at the Ellison Institute of Technology and an Associate Professor of Clinical Medicine at the Keck School of Medicine of USC.
 His overall research interest focuses on applying modern techniques relating to the study of genes and proteins (genomics and proteomics) to the clinical problems faced in treating patients with prostate cancer.
 A particular interest relates to the androgen receptor and relating proteins and pathways as key driving forces behind the development and treatment of prostate cancer.
 As a medical oncologist, his clinical activities are focused on therapeutic clinical trials incorporating both molecularly targeted and conventional therapies to the care of patients with prostate cancer.
 He serves as primary investigator on many multi-center phase I and II clinical trials.
 Dr. Gross has earned degrees from the University of California, San Diego (BA), Baylor College of Medicine in Houston (MD), and the University of California, Los Angeles (PhD in Molecular Biology).
 He completed a residency in internal medicine and a fellowship in hematology and medical oncology at the UCLA Center for the Health Sciences.

 Research Focus